January 18, 2021

 American Airlines Flight 191 should have been a standard flight from Chicago to Los Angeles.
-Instead, the name conjures horrifying visions of an aircraft in distress, a flight crew unable to recover, and the last moments of 273 lives.
+Instead, the name conjures horrifying visions of an aircraft in distress, a flight crew unable to recover, and the final moments of 273 lives.

-The DC-10: A Troubled History
+The Troubled History of the DC-10

 One design feature that received widespread attention was the DC-10’s cargo door.
 Whereas other airlines had cargo doors that opened inward, the DC-10’s cargo door opened outward.
 This ensured that no cargo space went to waste, an enticing proposal to potential customers.
 There was, however, a drawback that came with this design: the outward force of pressurization at altitude makes these types of doors susceptible to failure and explosive decompression.
 To counteract this force, such doors must be equipped with a heavy locking mechanism.

 On June 12, 1972, the first failure in this system became apparent.